 Please read the Fire Notices.
-The fire alarms are tested every Monday morning.
+The fire alarms are tested every Wednesday morning.
 This is a loud alarm.
 If the fire alarm sounds continuously, please leave the building immediately and gather at the Fire Assembly point on the pavement outside 12 Bevington Road.
 Do not re-enter the building until you are told that it is safe to do so.
+Fire drills are carried out termly.